 - kANbAr Ar em Isan kaNNanai – Being the supreme lord, he still appeared as krishNa and became controllable by me.
-Unlke I who saw him after he himself decided to reveal about him, others who try with their own efforts cannot see him.
-Is there any one who can know/see him with their own self-efforts? leaving that aside, is there any who have known/seen him?
+Unlike me who saw him after he himself decided to reveal about him, others who try with their own efforts cannot see him.
+Is there anyone who can know/see him with his/her own self-efforts?
+Leaving that aside, is there anyone who has known/seen him?

 - en kANumARu – Which aspects can they know?
 Even if intelligent persons set out to know him, his aspects are unlimited to know.
 Why are they difficult to understand?
 His activities are such that they are difficult to understand.
 If we try to explain how he eats, all of the worlds will not even be a handful for him.
 How can anyone comprehend emperumAn who has such activities?

 After saying his activities are difficult to understand, AzhwAr further says that his nature too is not easy to understand.